How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 We’re also inspecting the frozen spinach for anything that shouldn’t be there.

 Step 2.
-Preparing the Dehydrator for Dehydrating Frozen Spinach
+Preparing the Dehydrator to Dehydrate Frozen Spinach

-One half of a 16-ounce bag of frozen spinach will fill one of my round Nesco FD-75A dehydrator trays with the removable fruit roll sheet insert.
+One half of a 16-ounce bag of frozen spinach will fill one of my Nesco 13.5-inch round dehydrator trays with the removable fruit roll sheet insert.

 We used 4 of our Nesco FD-75A dehydrator trays with fruit roll sheets today.
 Those bigger frozen spinach clumps will easily break apart after we have them in the dehydrator for an hour or so.
 Breaking apart the spinach clumps eliminates the chances of case hardening.

 Simply spread the frozen spinach into a consistently thin layer on the removable fruit roll sheet to promote even drying.
 There will likely be larger frozen spinach clumps in the bag.
-We can fix the clumping problem later though.
+We can fix the clumping problem in a bit.

 A close-up view of the frozen spinach on our round Nesco FD-75A dehydrator trays.
 Those bigger frozen spinach clumps will easily break apart after we have them in the dehydrator for an hour or so.
 Breaking apart the spinach clumps eliminates the chances of case hardening.